jmparatte/jm_Scheduler/README.md

 ### Study Plan

-- Begin by example **Clock1.ino**.
+- Begin with example **Clock1.ino**.
 This example demonstrates the advantages to start immediatly a time display routine and periodically repeat it.
-- Follow with examples **Clock2.ino** and **Clock3.ino** which present other ways.
+- Follow with examples **Clock2.ino** and **Clock3.ino** which present other timing ways.
 - **Clock4.ino** example presents a usefull **jm_Scheduler** technic: changing dynamically the routine to execute.
 - **Beat1.ino** and **Beat2.ino** examples present interaction between 2 scheduling routines.
 - **Wakeup1.ino** example demonstrates the possible interaction between an interrupt and a scheduled routine, implementing a timeout.